Registries

 IPF-PRO, ILD-PRO, BIO

 The IPF-PRO registry, started in 2014, is a collaboration between the DCRI and Boehringer Ingelheim designed to advance knowledge regarding idiopathic pulmonary fibrosis (IPF) and other interstitial lung diseases (ILDs).
 DCRI serves as the clinical, data, and statistical coordinating center.
-Originally scoped to enroll 300 participants, the registry was later expanded to include 1,000 IPF patients, 1,000 interstitial lung disease patients, and is currently undergoing another expansion to enroll a second IPF cohort of 1,000 patients.
+The registry is advancing our understanding of disease through natural history and treatments with patients that are followed five years from diagnosis.

 Industry-Sponsored Registries